hasan-rakibul/bengali-vowels-words-classification/README.md

 }
 ```

-Aplogies for the disorganisations of this repository.
-It was not maintained during the development of the thesis (later, stuffs were dumped here).
+Aplogies for the disorganisations of `Source_codes` directory.
+Proper version control as per git was not maintained during the development of the thesis.
 For any queries, please contact me; I will try to help as much as I can.